Aakash-Sai/Color-Detection-using-opencv/README.md

 # Help Document
 ## Packages:
-*	Pandas – We used this library to read the ‘colors’ data file.
+*	Pandas – We used this library to read the ‘colors.csv’ data file.
 *	Opencv – We used this library to analyze the image and return the appropriate color.

 ## How to execute the code: